Trump Administration Orders New Sanctions On North Korea

 "For much too long, North Korea has been allowed to abuse the international financial system to facilitate funding for its nuclear weapons and missile programs," Trump said.
 "Tolerance for this disgraceful practice must end now."

-Trump made the announcement during a lunchtime meeting in New York with leaders of South Korea and Japan — two U.S. allies that have been rattled by North Korea's nuclear saber rattling.
+Trump made the announcement during a lunchtime meeting in New York with leaders of South Korea and Japan — two U.S. allies that have been shaken by North Korea's nuclear saber rattling.

 He also said China had taken steps to limit financing to North Korea, citing a surprise directive from the Chinese Central Bank.
 China is North Korea's No. 1 trading partner.